We quote from the opening of an article from the Guardian today about the high street:

 With that doom and gloom opening in mind, is the high street terminally ill?

 We don’t simply say this out of some partisan promotion of business, but from facts and figures outlined in the same piece.

-Long established companies may be struggling or have gone bust – like Toys R Us, Maplin and Poundworld, with chain restaurants collapsing for example too.
-Carluccio’s, Jamie’s Italian, Loch Fyne, Ed’s Easy Diner have all restructured but independent stores are proving more resilient.
+Long established companies may be struggling or have gone bust.
+The likes of Toys R Us, Maplin and Poundworld, with chain restaurants collapsing for example too.
+Carluccio’s, Jamie’s Italian, Loch Fyne and Ed’s Easy Diner.

 Who are the high street success stories?